Methods to convert text to date in Excel

 Did you learn how to convert text to Date format in excel?
 You can follow WPS Academy to learn more features of Word Document, Excel Spreadsheets, and PowerPoint Slides.
 You can also download WPS Office to edit word documents, excel, and PowerPoint for free of cost.
 Download now!
 And get an easy and enjoyable working experience.

 Was this helpful?

-- 4. How to expand cells to fit text in Excel
+- 4. How to copy file names in Excel from a folder?

-- 6. How to change date format in a cell
+- 6. How to add month name from date in Excel formula